 - built-in safety lever for reinforcement during inversion therapy

-- extra pads to allow for the most comfort and to accommodate different size needs
+- extra pads to allow for the most comfort and the boots offer different size fits too

-Priced at $77.99, this model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction it’s already provided worldwide.
+Priced at $77.99, this model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction these teeter gravity boots have already provided worldwide.

 Are Gravity Boots Pulling You In?